 For emerging artists in the early stages of their professional career, having dedicated a minimum of two years to a professional artistic practice after completing basic training or an apprenticeship.
 They have produced a reasonable body of work to date, and have had a fair degree of professional public exposure.

 Who is eligible?

-- is a current resident of the City of Ottawa and must have lived in Ottawa for at least one year prior to the application deadline date or is Algonquin Anishinabe and lives within 150 km radius of Ottawa (those who do not have a status card must include a letter of acknowledgement from their Band Council)
+- are a current resident of the city of Ottawa and have lived in Ottawa for at least one year prior to the application deadline date or are Algonquin Anishinabe and lives within 150 km radius of Ottawa

-- has completed specialized training in the artistic discipline (not necessarily in academic institutions) for which they are applying; this can have been achieved through a combination of training, mentorship and/or practice
+- have completed specialized training in the artistic discipline for which they are applying; this can have been achieved through a combination of training, mentorship and/or practice